 Here are our picks

-Gartside Street, 3 Hardiman Square, Manchester, Greater Manchester, M3 3EB - Visit now
+Tattu, Gartside Street, 3 Hardman Square, Manchester, Greater Manchester, M3 3EB - Visit now

 You’ve almost certainly heard of Tattu.
 This upscale Chinese restaurant is a firm celebrity favourite, boasting rave reviews from premiership footballers and pop megastars.
 This isn’t just down to good PR, the food is some of the best in the city and the venue itself is stunning.
 Tattu is novel, flashy and unashamed.
 A fitting emblem of modern Manchester.